ntlind/tensorflow-gru-example/README.md

 ## Model Methodology
 To predict acquired customers over time, we will create two separate GRU layers and merge them into one ensembled model:
-* **Endogeneous Layer** - Uses lagged time-series variables (the number of which is set by the user through *span*) to construct a time-series model of acquired customers.
+* **Endogenous Layer** - Uses lagged time-series variables (the number of which is set by the user through *span*) to construct a time-series model of acquired customers.
 * **Exogeneous Layer** - Uses the covariates listed above (GDP, etc.) to predict customer acquisitions over time.

 The final, ensembled model is weighted according to the user-defined *yweight* to empower users with the ability to control variate importance during the modeling process.
 The model's *predictions* (in-sample; IS) and *forecasts* (out-of-sample; OOS) are then visualized and presented with the model's IS and OOS MAPE terms for easy comparison.